Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended 30 June 2023, Scoresby had a median income among taxpayers of $49,659 and an average income of $59,918.
-These figures are below the national averages of $67,048 (median) and $91,898 (average).
-In Greater Melbourne, the median income was $57,688 and the average was $75,164.
-Based on Wage Price Index growth of 8.25% since financial year ended 30 June 2023, current estimates for Scoresby would be approximately $53,756 (median) and $64,861 (average) as of September 2025.
-According to the 2021 Census figures, household income ranks at the 63rd percentile ($1,965 weekly), while personal income sits at the 41st percentile.
-The earnings profile shows that 34.8% of individuals earn between $1,500 and $2,999 per week (2,280 individuals), which is similar to regional levels where 32.8% fall into this bracket.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Scoresby had a median income among taxpayers of $49,659.
+The average income stood at $59,918.
+This is below the national average and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $53,756 (median) and $64,861 (average) as of September 2025.
+According to Australian Bureau of Statistics Census data from 2021, household income ranks at the 63rd percentile ($1,965 weekly), while personal income sits at the 41st percentile.
+The earnings profile shows that 34.8% of individuals in Scoresby earn between $1,500 and $2,999 per week (2,283 individuals), mirroring regional levels where 32.8% occupy this bracket.
 After housing costs, 85.4% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income